Thursday, 19 October 2023

 He looked at his watch.
 The cell window had turned a dirty grey; the newspaper which was stuck over the broken pane swelled and rustled in the morning breeze.
 On the rampart opposite, the sentry was still doing his hundred steps up and down.

-hundred thousand for the most promising experiment in history?
+"For a man with your past,' Ivanov went on, 'this sudden revulsion against experimenting is rather naive.
+Every year several million people are killed quite pointlessly by epidemics and other natural catastrophes.
+And we should shrink from sacrificing a few hundred thousand for the most promising experiment in history?
 Not to mention the legions of those who die of undernourishment and tuberculosis in coal and quicksilver mines, rice-fields and cotton plantations.
 No one takes any notice of them; nobody asks why or what for but here we shoot a few thousand objectively harmful people, the humanitarians all over the world foam at the mouth.
 Yes, we liquidated the parasitic part of the peasantry and let it die of starvation.
-It was a surgical operation which had to be done once and for all; but in the good old days before the Revolution just as many died in any dry year - only senselessly and
+It was a surgical operation which had to be done once and for all; but in the good old days before the Revolution just as many died in any dry year - only senselessly and pointlessly.
+The victims of the Yellow River floods in China amount sometimes to hundreds of thousands.
+Nature is generous in her senseless experiments on mankind.
+Why should mankind not have the right to experiment on itself?'

 He paused; Rubashov did not answer.
 He went on: